The Complexity of Binary Matrix Completion Under Diameter Constraints: Bounded Number k of Missing Entries per Row

+It is easy to check that the constructed formula is correct.
+The formula contains $O(n^2)$ clauses and can thus be solved in~$O(n^2)$ time~\cite{aspvall1979linear}. \end{proof}

-We remark that the quadratic dependence on $n$ in the running time of \Cref{theorem:k1polynomial} is presumably inevitable.
-To prove this, we will use the \textsc{Orthogonal Vectors} conjecture, which states that \textsc{Orthogonal Vectors} cannot be solved in time $O(n^{2 - \epsilon} \cdot \ell^c)$ for any $\epsilon, c > 0$ (assuming the Strong Exponential Time Hypothesis)~\cite{GIKW19}.
+Next, we show that the quadratic dependency on $n$ in the running time of \Cref{theorem:k1polynomial} is inevitable under the Orthogonal Vectors Conjecture (OVC), which states that \textsc{Orthogonal Vectors} cannot be solved in $O(n^{2 - \epsilon} \cdot \ell^c)$ time for any $\epsilon, c > 0$ (it is known that the Strong Exponential Time Hypothesis implies the OVC \cite{Wil05}).

 \dprob{Orthogonal Vectors} {Sets $\mathcal{U}, \mathcal{V}$ of row vectors in \( \{ 0, 1\}^\ell \) with \( |\mathcal{U}| = |\mathcal{V}| = n \).} {Are there row vectors $u \in \mathcal{U}$ and $v \in \mathcal{V}$ such that \( u[j] \cdot v[j] = 0 \) holds for all $j \in [\ell]$?}